-- Leadership development and active and constructive participation at the program and college levels increased. - FTE apportionment percentages related to teaching, research & creative activities, and service are consistent with the University and in concert with peers. - College bylaws, guidelines, policies, and processes up-todate. - Implemented policies, procedures, and processes that ensure efficient operations and shared governance. - Recognized by the University as a leader in collective college governance.

-- Implement systems of celebrating and establishing discourse around each other's work and ideas. - Year 5: administer workplace climate survey again and compare results. - Recruitment, retention and promotion of diverse faculty, staff, and students in percentages that reflect or exceed peer institutions. - Climate surveys indicate increased workplace satisfaction in 5 years.
+- Leadership development and active and constructive participation at the program and college levels increased. - FTE apportionment percentages related to teaching, research & creative activities, and service are consistent with the University and in concert with peers. - College bylaws, guidelines, policies, and processes upto-date. - Implemented policies, procedures, and processes that ensure efficient operations and shared governance. - Recognized by the University as a leader in collective college governance. - Recruitment, retention and promotion of diverse faculty, staff, and students in percentages that reflect or exceed peer institutions. - Climate surveys indicate increased workplace satisfaction in 5 years.